veertuinc/gitlab-runner-custom-executor-framework/README.md

 # Gitlab Runner Custom Executor Framework

 This repo contains a framework for [Gitlab Runner Custom Executors](https://docs.gitlab.com/runner/executors/custom.html).
 Clone, fork, or use the Template to create your own.
-All you need to do is modify occurrences of `ANKA_` with your own unique prefix and then add various changes throughout the various .bash scripts for your executor.
+All you need to do is modify occurrences of `ANKA_` with your own unique prefix and then add various changes throughout the various .bash scripts for your executor's logic.

 ---